 The third to last tab is the Information tab, which contains an encyclopedia on Zone lore, anomalies, creatures, locations, factions, everything.

 The last two sections in the PDA aren’t unlocked by default, you’ll need flash drives containing appropriate software to unlock them.
-The second to last one shows the skill system which has yet to be implemented, and the last one is the Downloads section which will show information related to things you download from computers.
+The second to last one shows the skill system which is only implemented in Developer’s Cut, which is again a mismatch for the game (genre mismatch, this is NOT an RPG), and the last one is the Downloads section which will show information related to things you download from computers.

 Now here’s a look at the inventory system.
 It’s based on the inventory seen in alpha builds of S.T.A.L.K.E.R.
 Shadow of Chernobyl: think S.T.A.L.K.E.R.’s inventory plus a hint of ArmA 2 or ArmA 3 mixed in.
 You can see a portrait of your character here, which displays the armor that you’re wearing.
 To equip or remove armor, just drag it to or from the portrait.
 For everything else, right clicking it in the inventory will give you the option to drop it (unless it’s a quest item), or use it in some way.
 Clicking it also gives you a description in the box right above the items compartment.
 Sadly, all inventory items are just scattered about randomly.
 There’s no sorting or separate sections, so there’s room for improvement.